Gators Winter Transfer Portal Window Recap: Every Move Florida Made

 The inaugural NCAA transfer portal window has closed, and the vast majority of college football players who want to play elsewhere in 2023 at the very least began their search process during the 45-day window if they did not finish it.

-That pool includes 22 former scholarship members of the Gators' roster and, so far, nine prospects set to join Florida for the upcoming campaign.
+That pool includes 22 former scholarship members of the Gators' roster and, so far, ten prospects set to join Florida for the upcoming campaign.

 All Gators has tracked every scholarship transfer move of Florida's during the first NCAA transfer portal below.